Twinbrook–Silver Spring Line: History

-2010 Proposed Changes

 In 2010 during WMATA's FY2011 budget, WMATA proposed to reroute the J5 along Georgia Avenue, Viers Mill Road, and Randolph Road and Wheaton station in order to replace route C4.
 Service along the Capital Beltway, Grosvenor–Strathmore station, Rockville Pike, and Nicholson Lane would be discontinued with no alternative service.
 The route would still operate during the rush hours only.
 WMATA reasons the reroute was to provide a replacement at times of heaviest passenger travel for Route C4 between Twinbrook and Wheaton Stations, which is proposed to be discontinued, supplement routes Q4 and Q6 on Veirs Mill Road between Randolph Road and Wheaton Station, and to supplement routes Q4 and Y5, Y7, Y8, Y9 on Georgia Avenue between Wheaton Station and Silver Spring station.
 The proposal did not go through however.

-2015 Changes

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, route J5 was rerouted from its bus stop along Wayne Avenue to Bus Bay 218 at the transit center on the second level sharing the bay with routes Q1, Q2, and Q4.

-Proposed Elimination

 In 2017 during WMATA's FY2018 budget year, WMATA proposed to eliminate route J5 due to low ridership, a high subsidy per rider, and alternative service on other Metrobus and Ride On routes.
 Performance measures goes as follow according to WMATA: